hermanka/VirtualShopLab/README.markdown

 	docker run -p 127.0.0.1:8080:80 -it hermanka/virtualshop

+Or use Docker Compose

+  docker compose up -d

 Once the docker image is downloaded and running, you should be able to access virtualshop on your browser:
 [http://localhost:8080](http://localhost:8080).